pandeysubash404/code-snippets/python/error_handling.md

-# Bad Case: Syntax Error
+# Python Error Handling Case

 This bad case checks if the Python compiler correctly flags a syntax error.